On the Multi-Robber Damage Number: Introduction

+We note that this is not the only version of Cops and Robbers where the robbers' movement on the base graph is tracked.
+Kinnersley and Peterson~\cite{kinnersley2018cops} introduced the ``burning bridges'' variant, where the robbers actually change the base graph as the game is played (unlike in our case), by removing edges that they traverse.
+See~\cite{herrman2022capture} for further progress.
+Clearly, adding more robbers in this variant could change the outcome, just as it might in our setting.

-We consider the setting of one cop and multiple robbers.
-We say that the cop \emph{saves} $k$ vertices, if $\dmg(G,s) \leq n - k$.
-In other words, assuming optimal play from both the cop and robber, we have that $k$ out of the $n$ vertices do not get damaged.
-How many vertices can the cop save?
+\paragraph{Our results.} In \cref{sec:protect-three-vertices}, we consider the setting with one cop and multiple robbers.
+We say that the cop \emph{saves} $k$ vertices, if $\dmg(G;s) \leq n - k$.
+In other words, assuming optimal play from both the cop and the robbers, we have that $k$ out of the $n$ vertices do not get damaged.
+We can now ask how many vertices can the cop save?

-As was observed by Carlson, Halloran and Reinhart~\cite{carlson2022multi}, it is always possible for a single cop to save two vertices (assuming the graph has at least one edge): if the cop simply patrols a fixed edge of the graph, none of its endpoints can ever get damaged.
-So we trivially have that two vertices can always get saved.
+As it was observed by Carlson, Halloran and Reinhart~\cite{carlson2022multi}, it is always possible for a single cop to save two vertices (assuming the graph has at least one edge): if the cop simply patrols a fixed edge of the graph, none of its endpoints can ever get damaged.
+Therefore we trivially have that two vertices can always get saved.
 This begs the question: When is it possible to save three vertices?

 This question was studied thoroughly in~\cite{carlson2022multi} for the case of $s=2$ robbers.
-They showed that in any graph $G$ with $\Delta(G) \geq 3$ (that is, there is at least one vertex of degree at least 3) the cop can indeed save three vertices.
+They showed that on any graph $G$ with $\Delta(G) \geq 3$ (that is, there is at least one vertex of degree at least 3) the cop can indeed save three vertices.
 They used this insight to give a full characterization of all the graphs where the cop can save three vertices against 2 robbers.
-For the case of more than two robbers, they proposed the following conjecture.